Your floor moves. And stays.

 Or get a referral

-Know someone already in the beta?
+Know someone already with access?
 A referral from an existing user gets you in faster.
-Every beta user has a limited number of invites.
+Every member has a limited number of invites.

 Set up